isomerpages/imda-oin/_ongoing-national-innovation-challenges/1c-e-commerce-supply-chain-challenge.md

 <h5>What We Are Looking For</h5>
-Price competitive, robust and eco-friendly packaging solutions catering to different types of merchandise<br>
+•Price competitive, robust and eco-friendly packaging solutions catering to different types of merchandise<br>
-Faster and easier for shippers to pack their merchandise<br>
+•Faster and easier for shippers to pack their merchandise<br>
-Substantially reduce damages during delivery which minimise losses due to product write-off
+•Substantially reduce damages during delivery which minimise losses due to product write-off

 <h5>Additional Information</h5>
 Ninja Van can support the innovation in 3 main areas:<br>